asood-life/asood-life/README.md

 <b>Leadership Roles</b>
 <ul>
 <li>At present, I am working as an Associate in the Engineering Development Group at MathWorks (Bangalore)</li>
 <li>Worked as a Software Development Intern in Engineering Development Group at MathWorks (Bangalore).
 I undertook the task of refactoring over <b>75</b> components.
-This initiative led to a remarkable <b>60%</b> reduction in build times, thereby optimizing the overall build infrastructure. </li>
+This initiative led to a remarkable <b>60%</b> reduction in build times.</li>
 <li>Coordinator of Cassandra 2022 : Data Analysis Event organized under the banner of UDYAM</li>
 <li>As a Practice Test Paper Development Intern at Edvizo from April to May 2020, I played a key role in crafting an extensive collection of over 750 questions in the field of Mathematics tailored for JEE aspirants.</li>
 <li>Member of Core Team and Mentor at iMaze 2021 : Freshers Event organized by the Robotics Club of IIT (BHU) Varanasi</li>